Iron-Deficiency Anemia in Children

 Treating iron-deficiency anemia includes:

 - Iron supplements.
 Iron drops or pills are taken over several months to increase iron levels in the blood.
 Iron supplements can irritate the stomach and discolor bowel movements.
 They should be taken on an empty stomach or with orange juice to increase absorption.
 They are much more effective than dietary changes alone.
-If the child can’t take drops or pills, IV iron may be needed.
+If the child can’t take drops or pills, IV iron may be needed, but this is very unusual.

 - Iron-rich diet.
 Eating a diet with iron-rich foods can help treat iron-deficiency anemia.
 Good sources of iron include: